mftnakrsu/CLTV_prediction/README.md

 The BG/NBD model is crucial for businesses with customer bases, such as the retail and e-commerce sectors.
 This model helps businesses predict their customers' future behaviors and optimize their marketing strategies.
 Additionally, it aids in developing strategies for customer loyalty and acquisition.
 The expected value formula enables businesses to predict their customers' future purchases and total values, allowing for the optimization of marketing efforts.

-## BG/NBD Model Expected Value Formula
+## BG NBD Model Expected Value Formula

 The expected value formula of the BG/NBD model is as follows: